Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-June 15, 2022
+June 16, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-118:
+New in this latest version release-119:

 1.)
-The longstanding bug in which PQS/terrain would sometimes flicker on bodies that weren't setup JUST RIGHT has been fixed.
-Now you can use whatever PQS maxlevel (and other settings) you want.
+The last PQS patch somehow broke a single mod (JNSQ).
+The way in which the breakage occured was for a long time a mystery, but we finally narrowed it down to the atlas shader applying to a parameter (createColors) that is used on Kerbin and is now somehow forced on on Kerbin templates after the PQS fix.
+This is not a widely used parameter, so the workaround we have developed is to force createColors off on modded Kerbin worlds.
+Feedback welcome.

 Known Bugs: